Smoke Gases

 The most critical product of aircraft fuselage fires is the smoke gases which are produced by combustion in the cabin environment.

-The increased use of flame retardant materials for cabin furnishings has reduced smoke gas production; however, once a fire takes hold, the materials used for cabin trim and fittings still generate substantial visible smoke.
+The increased use of flame-retardant materials for cabin furnishings has reduced smoke gas production; however, once a fire takes hold, the materials used for cabin trim and fittings still generate substantial visible smoke.
 Some of the gas constituents of this smoke are especially, and very rapidly, disabling.

 Inhalation of toxic gases in smoke is the main direct cause of fatalities in most aircraft fires.
 To survive, significant inhalation of these gases must be avoided and some oxygen intake maintained until evacuation is possible.
 Minimising exposure to abnormal gases, both the directly toxic and otherwise, will also limit the irritant effects on the eyes.

 It was the recognition of the importance of avoiding inhalation of the hazardous elements of smoke gases, rather than loss of visibility in the ground evacuation case, which led to the development of and regulatory mandate for Floor Path Lighting Systems.
-These provide exit route guidance for circumstances where the standard high level exit signs become invisible because of smoke.
-The smoke, because of convection and relative density factors, tends to begin at ceiling level in the early stages of a major fire and then work downwards as its volume increases.
+These provide exit route guidance for circumstances where the standard high-level exit signs become invisible because of smoke.
+The smoke, because of convection and relative density factors, tends to gather at ceiling level in the early stages of a major fire and then work downwards as its volume increases.

 The Main Smoke Gases

-Since the products of combustion depend on many factors, including the fuel being consumed, the availability of oxygen, the rate of combustion and the fire suppression agent(s) used, the toxicity of the smoke encountered in a fire at any particular moment will vary considerably.
+Since the products of combustion depend on many factors, including the fuel being consumed, the availability of oxygen, the rate of combustion, and the fire suppression agent(s) used, the toxicity of the smoke encountered in a fire at any particular moment will vary considerably.

 Smoke gases fall into two categories - the irritant and the immediately hazardous.

-The main immediately hazardous gas occurring in cabin fires, in addition to Carbon Monoxide noted above, is Hydrogen Cyanide.
-This is produced during combustion of wool, silk and many nitrogen-containing synthetics, so is almost guaranteed to occur.
-Irritant smoke gases can induce tears, pain and disorientation, which adds to the disorientation resulting from poor visibility in the smoke.
-However, the more subtle effect of the two main toxic gases produced in aircraft cabin fires, Carbon Monoxide and Hydrogen Cyanide, is physical incapacitation; this has often been shown to have prevented successful evacuation from post-crash fires.
+The main immediately hazardous gas occurring in cabin fires, in addition to carbon monoxide noted above, is hydrogen cyanide.
+This is produced during combustion of wool, silk, and many nitrogen-containing synthetics, so is almost guaranteed to occur.
+Irritant smoke gases can induce tears, pain, and disorientation, which adds to the disorientation resulting from poor visibility in the smoke.
+However, the more subtle effect of the two main toxic gases produced in aircraft cabin fires, carbon monoxide and hydrogen cyanide, is physical incapacitation; this has often been shown to have prevented successful evacuation from post-crash fires.

 Key Points on Minimising Smoke Gas Inhalation